ecmwf

 Download forecast data

-: If true [the default], when downloading pressure levels variables, save them data as a netCDF 3D cubes instead of one file per layer (whencube=false
+### Kwargs - cube: If true [the default], when downloading pressure levels variables, save them data as a netCDF 3D cubes instead of one file per layer (when cube=false).

-object, or a Int.
+- date: The date to select.
+It can be a string to select a unique date, a DateTime object, or a Int.
 Where the Int is the number of days to go back from today.
 If the Int is greater than 3, an error is raised.
-If the date is a string, it must be in the form YYYYMMDD or YYYY-MM-DD.dryrun
+If the date is a string, it must be in the form YYYYMMDD or YYYY-MM-DD.

-: Print the URL of the requested data and return without trying to download anything.format
+- dryrun: Print the URL of the requested data and return without trying to download anything.

-: The format in which to save the downloaded data.
-It can be "grib" or "netcdf".
-Default is "netcdf".levlist
+- format: The format in which to save the downloaded data.
+It can be “grib” or “netcdf”.
+Default is “netcdf”.

-: The pressure levels to select.
-It can be a string to select a unique pressure level, or a vector of strings or Ints to select multiple pressure levels.model
+- levlist: The pressure levels to select.
+It can be a string to select a unique pressure level, or a vector of strings or Ints to select multiple pressure levels.

-: A string with the model to select.
-Either "ifs" or "aifs".
-Default is "ifs".param, variable, var, vars
+- model: A string with the model to select.
+Either “ifs” or “aifs”.
+Default is “ifs”.

-: The variable(s) to select.
+- param, variable, var, vars: The variable(s) to select.
 It can be a string to select a unique variable, or a vector of strings or Ints to select multiple variables.
 When variable(s) is requested, we download only those variables as separate files.
 The names of those files are the same as the variable names with the .grib2 extension.
-NOTE: Not specifying a variable will download the entire forecast grib file for each forecast step selected with thestep
+NOTE: Not specifying a variable will download the entire forecast grib file for each forecast step selected with the step option.

 Specify the region of interest.
 More at limits.
 For perspective view view, optionally add zmin,zmax.
 This option may be used to indicate the range used for the 3-D axes.
 You may ask for a larger w/e/s/n region to have more room between the image and the axes.

-: The root URL of the CDS ERA5 dataset.
-Default is "https://data.ecmwf.int/forecasts".step
+- root: The root URL of the CDS ERA5 dataset.
+Default is “https://data.ecmwf.int/forecasts”.

-: An Int with the forecast step to select.stream
+- step: An Int with the forecast step to select.

-object, or a Int.
+- time: The time in hours to select.
+It can be a string a Time object, or a Int.
 What ever it is, it will floored to 0, 6, 12 or 18.
-The default is the current hour.stream
+The default is the current hour.

 Example